 Monitoring several properties, even overseas locations can be done from just one location or server.
 Businesses can monitor security control over several buildings located over a large area.

-In the past when traditional door lock and key card system was used, in the event that an employee is terminated or a key is lost, the entire facility needed to be re-keyed to prevent any unauthorized access.
+In the past when traditional door lock and key card system was used, in the event that an employee is terminated or a key is lost, the entire facility needed to be re-keyed to prevent any unauthorized entry.

 With proximity cards, the process is simplified.
 An authorized person just needs to access the credentials record and it is just a matter of deactivating a card.
 It works the same way, too, when a new hire comes onboard.
 The credentials record just need to be accessed to add a card.

-Often, as an added security measure, companies choose to pair key card door lock or access control system with video surveillance cameras to ensure that the person entering the building is really the authorized person not just someone using someone else’s credential.
+Often, as an added security measure, hotels and companies choose to pair key card door lock or access control system with video surveillance cameras to ensure that the person entering the building is really the authorized person not just someone using someone else’s credential.
 Once access is initiated, video surveillance is activated in the particular door being accessed and it becomes easy to verify if the person is authorized to enter or not.

 Key cards are an excellent choice for businesses and large institutions to keep guests and employees safe and the property secure.
 Codes can be immediately and regularly changed, or even loaded onto a card for a one-time use, which many of our clients find convenient for visitors to their buildings.